mitsuba-renderer/drjit/docs/reference.rst

 .. autofunction:: prod
 .. autofunction:: dot
 .. autofunction:: norm
+.. autofunction:: all
+.. autofunction:: any

 Mask operations
 ---------------

+Also relevant here are :py:func:`any`, :py:func:`all`.

 .. autofunction:: select
-.. autofunction:: all
-.. autofunction:: any
-.. autofunction:: all_nested
-.. autofunction:: any_nested
 .. autofunction:: isinf
 .. autofunction:: isnan
 .. autofunction:: isfinite